-(16) Stormwater Disposal
+(20) Stormwater Management

-Stormwater from the development is to be collected and disposed of to:

-- (a) The kerb and gutter piped, or - (b) Where a connection to the kerb and gutter is impractical stormwater is to be collected via a water tank with an overflow outlet drained to a suitably sized rubble drain.
-The rubble drain is to have a minimum dimension of 1m wide by 1m deep and a minimum length determined by allowing 1m for every 100m2 of stormwater collection area.
-Any rubble should be setback a minimum of 6m clear of the levee bank, the proposed building and adjoining buildings.
+All stormwater from the development including all hard standings and overflows from rainwater tanks is to be collected and disposed of by way of a suitable rubble drain with minimum dimensions of 1m wide by 1m deep the length determined by allowing 1m for every 100m2 of stormwater collection area.
+Any rubble drain must be a minimum of 6m clear of the proposed and adjoining buildings.